danieleteti/delphimvcframework/README.md

 - ⚡New!
 Added the new `MVCOwned` attribute which allows to auto-create nested objects in the deserialization phase.
 This will not change the current behavior, you ned to explocitly define a property (or a field) as `MVCOwned` to allows the serialization to create or destroy object for you.

-- ⚡Improved! `Context.Data` property is now created on-demand using a lazy loading approach.
+- ⚡Improved! `Context.Data` property is now created on-demand using a lazy loading approach (expect an overall speed improvement).

+- ⚡New!
+Added `ActiveRecordConnectionRegistry.AddDefaultConnection(const aConnetionDefName: String)`.
+The connection definition **must** be known by FireDAC.
+This method simplifies the most common scenario shown below.

+    ```delphi
+    ActiveRecordConnectionRegistry.AddDefaultConnection('MyConDefName');
+    try
+      //Use active record classes
+    finally
+      ActiveRecordConnectionRegistry.RemoveDefaultConnection;
+    end;
+    ```

+- ⚡New!
+Added `ToJSONObject` and `ToJSONArray` to the `IMVCRESTResponse`.
+These methods automatically parse the response body and return a `TJSONObject` or a `TJSONArray` respectively.
+These methods work as a factory -  the client code need to handle returned istances.
+Is the body is not compatible with the request (a.k.a. is not a JSONObject in case of `ToJSONObject`, or is not a JSONArray in case of `ToJSONArray`) an exception is raised.

 - ⚡New!
 Added `TMVCJWTBlackListMiddleware` to allow black-listing and (a sort of) logout for a JWT based authentication.
 This middleware **must** be registered **after** the `TMVCJWTAuthenticationMiddleware`.